Credito Italiano

+Bank of Genoa and establishment of Credito Italiano

-Local shareholders were local nobility (Pallavicino and Balbi), bankers (Quartara, Polleri) and merchants (Lagorio, Dodero, Bacigalupo), creating an initial capital of 3 million Italian lira.
-It acquired "Banca Vonwiller" of Milan.
+The Banca di Genova was founded on 28 April 1870, with an initial capital of 3 million lire.
+Its shareholders included local nobility (Pallavicino and Balbi), bankers (Quartara, Polleri) and merchants (Lagorio, Dodero, Bacigalupo).
+In 1872, it opened the first trans-Atlantic banking business with Buenos Aires.

+In 1895, in the aftermath of a major financial crisis in Italy, the Bank of Genoa was reorganized with support from Italian and foreign (French, German and Swiss) financiers, including the banks Manzi & Co.
+(Rome) and Kuster & Co.
+(Turin).
+Under the leadership of Giacomo Castelbolognesi, a partner at the Banca Manzi, it was combined with Milan-based Banca Vonwiller and renamed as Credito Italiano, headquartered in Milan with a paid-in capital of 14 million lire.

+20th-century development

-In the 1890s, the international financial crisis led to refinancing by German and Swiss banks and name change to "Credito Italiano" (1895) With a paid-in capital of 14 million lire.
-It now became a major national bank Later, it acquired "Banca Manzi" of Rome (1901) and "Banca Meuricoffre" of Naples (1905).
-Its headquarters moved to Piazza Cordusio opened a branch office in London in 1911.
-By 1913 the equity capital reached 75 million lire, and its savings and demand deposits grew very rapidly.
+In 1901, Credit in turn acquired the Banca Manzi, and in 1905 the Banca Meuricoffre in Naples.
+Its headquarters moved to Piazza Cordusio, and it opened a branch office in London in 1911.
+By 1913 its equity capital reached 75 million lire, and its savings and demand deposits grew very rapidly.
 It became a major source of funding for Italian industry in the prosperous years 1896-1913, especially iron and steel, electric power, sugar-beet refining, urban transportation, and chemicals.

-First World War

-At the commencement of the First World War, the executive directors of Credito Italiano and the Banca Commerciale Italiana – another German funded bank in Italy – were officially in favour of neutrality.
+At the start of the First World War, the executive directors of Credito Italiano and of Banca Commerciale Italiana, the other dominant Italian universal bank which had also benefited from the support of German financiers, were officially in favour of neutrality.
 However these banks were the subject of a campaign by both Italian nationalists, spearheaded by L'Idea Nazionale and Liberals grouped around Francesco Saverio Nitti.
 Both these political initiatives had links with business rivals Gio.
 Ansaldo & C. and Banca Italiana di Sconto.